deskrock/intern-decision-engine-frontend/REVIEW.md

 - Invalid minimum loan period as default.
 In the code was set to 6, but from the design, it should be 12.
 Fixed.
 - `_submitForm()` function better having just one guard clause, not all conditions in the if statement.
 Also, the code parses the same value twice, which is not necessary.
 Fixed.
 - `requestLoanDecision()` "null" handling is bad, null values should be null and not "null" string.
 Using optional chaining for `toString()` will get null values as `null`.
 It also lets us use the `??` operator, since `null` isn't a string.
 (Test was also updated to reflect this change).
+- `InBankForm()` function in main component was wrapped in `MaterialApp`, which is not necessary, since it is already wrapped in `MaterialApp`.
+Removed.
+- Loan period slider divisions is not correct. `60-12=48`, not `40`.
+Fixed.
+- `inbank-frontend-98f09aabec29a741365f750db29dfe606f20f0b2` folder should be removed from the repository, since it is not used anywhere in the project.
+Removed.

 ## 🚀 Conclusion